Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 Moreau will then tell the player that the Thirsty Deckhand is practically the political and cultural center of Gullenshire, the place where nobles come to for conversation and company.
 As the player has seen, conversations offer a passerby the opportunity to learn valuable information, especially when ale and wine are involved.
 He will tell the player that they show promise, although they have a lot to learn.
 If they rolled under 10 in the Intelligence (Investigation) check, Moreau will repeat the words "A lot."

-## Dockside Interrogation
 After he finishes his ale, Moreau will ask the player to go for a stroll to the docks.
 He will fill in the blanks regarding the information the player had gathered, theorizing that someone is trying to hurt the reputation of the Thirsty Deckhand.
 He will tell the player that they need to find [[Timothy Butler]], captain of the Rising Tide, and interrogate him.

+## Dockside Interrogation
-Finding him won't be a difficult task, as Butler will be sitting alone on a chair outside his ship with a bottle of rum, singing to himself.
+Finding Butler won't be a difficult task, as he will be sitting alone on a chair outside his ship with a bottle of rum, singing to himself.
 Depending on how the player will go about the interrogation, ask them to roll a Charisma (Intimidation or Persuasion) check.
 The player might try to bribe Butler instead, this will also work.
 They will find out the following, depending on how they roll:

 | Total | Bribe | Revealed Information |
 | :---: | :---: | :------------------- |